Jeep Wagoneer Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated auto insurance rates for a Jeep Wagoneer are $1,628 annually for full coverage.
-Comprehensive costs an estimated $420 a year, collision insurance costs $834, and liability is estimated at $264.
-Liability-only insurance costs approximately $312 a year, and high-risk driver insurance costs around $3,530.
-16-year-old drivers pay the most at up to $5,628 a year.
+The average auto insurance rates for a Jeep Wagoneer are $1,628 annually with full coverage.
+Comprehensive insurance costs approximately $420, collision costs $834, and liability is $264.
+Liability-only coverage costs around $312 a year, with high-risk coverage costing $3,530 or more.
+Teenage drivers cost the most to insure at $5,628 a year or more.

 Average premium for full coverage: $1,628

-Prices include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
-Rates include averaging for all states and Wagoneer trim levels.
+Prices include $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all U.S. states and for different Wagoneer trim levels.

-For the average 40-year-old driver, insurance rates for a Jeep Wagoneer range from as cheap as $312 for basic liability insurance to a high of $3,530 for a driver required to buy high-risk insurance.
+For an average driver, Jeep Wagoneer insurance rates go from as cheap as $312 for liability-only coverage to a much higher rate of $3,530 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.